gibelium/meteor-react-antd-casl/README.md

-This is a small showcase for the usage of [CASL authorization library](https://github.com/stalniy/casl) in a meteor/react environment using the ant-design UI library.
+This is a showcase for the usage of [CASL authorization library](https://github.com/stalniy/casl) in a meteor/react environment using the ant-design UI library.
 It demonstrates storing the abilities for each user in the mongoDB users collection and loading them when a user logs in into the app.

 #### Test users
 Within the ContentComponent.jsx the content is then rendered based on the abilities of each user.
 There are three test users defined: